kyungeun-lee/kyungeun-lee.github.io/_pages/about.md

 **Representation Analysis & Application Lab. @ Inha University**

-We study how AI learns meaningful representations from imperfect, structured, and multimodal observations.
+We study **representation learning** from both algorithmic and theoretical perspectives.

-Our goal is to develop representation learning principles that enable robust generalization, reliable reasoning, and effective decision making across diverse real-world environments.

-Our research combines information-theoretic analysis with modern machine learning to understand how representations emerge, transfer across domains, and support intelligent behavior.
-Rather than focusing on a single application, we investigate fundamental learning principles that generalize across structured data, multimodal foundation models, and physical AI systems.

-Ultimately, we aim to build AI systems that can learn from heterogeneous, incomplete, and continuously evolving real-world information.
+Our research develops learning algorithms and architectures that enable machine learning models to acquire effective representations for diverse data domains and tasks.
+We also investigate how learned representations are organized and evolve during training, with **information theory** serving as a key analytical framework.

-Our current research interests include:
+Our current research focuses on:

-- Representation Learning and Generalization
+- **Tabular Learning** — prediction and generative modeling for tabular data
+- **Multimodal Foundation Models** — learning across tabular, text, and time-series modalities
-- Information-Theoretic Analysis of Deep Learning
+- **Information-Theoretic Analysis of Representation Learning**
-- Structured and Multimodal Foundation Models
-- Learning from Imperfect and Heterogeneous Data
-- Representation Learning for Physical AI
+- **Representation Learning for Medical AI and Physical AI**
-- Reliable Machine Learning for Real-World Deployment

 ---